z3nsh0w/QUARK/README.md

 ---

 ## System requirements
- + Windows 8.1 or older, Macos 10.14 or older, Linux 5.6 or older
+ + Windows 8.1 or older, Macos 10.15 or older, Gnome 42, KDE 5 or older
  + Visual C++ Runtime on Windows
  + File Chooser Dialog dependency on Linux